falconair/ProgrammingForAnalytics/lectures/readme.md

 ##### all_of_python_loops
 Introduce the while loop and give extended examples of the for loop.
 Introduce breaking out of loops and skipping iterations.

-#### all_of_python_conditionals_and_None
+##### all_of_python_conditionals_and_None
 Introduce None.
 Introduce the elif keyword, describe short-circuiting.
 Mention case statements, which don't exist in Python.

 ~~##### all_of_python_iterators~~
 Introduce iterators and itertools.

 ~~##### all_of_python_more_functions~~
 Introduce keyword arguments, optional arguments, notation to pass through arguments, docstrings.
 Introduce lambdas and map/reduce/filter functions.
+Introduce higher order functions.

 ~~##### all_of_python_libraries_filesystem~~